rwese/archivar/README.md

 # Archivar

-Is a small golang tool to archive/move resources from one location to another.

-For example archiving mails sent to a specific mailadress on a webdav storage.
+Is a small golang tool to archive/move resources from one location to another, for example archiving mails sent to a specific mailadress on a webdav storage.
+Previously I used IFTTT or YahooPipelines for these tasks but I wanted to keep working with GO and tinker around.

+**THIS - IS - (TO BE) - HEAVILY - OVERENGINEERED** but clean _enough_

 ## DIAGRAM